Membership Vote November, 1980

 Amended by Membership Vote April 30, 2009

-from Association of Directors of Psychology Training Clinics to
+Association of Directors of Psychology Training Clinics to Association of

-Association of Psychology Training Clinics by Membership Vote December 9, 2009;
+Psychology Training Clinics by Membership Vote December 9, 2009; name change

 Section 1: Mission .
-The Association of Psychology Training Clinics (APTC) is a professional organization for directors of psychology training clinics and interested associates.
+The Association of Psychology Training Clinics (APTC) is a professional organization for directors of doctoral-level psychology training clinics and interested associates and affiliates.
 The organization is affiliated with the American Psychological Association (APA).
 APTC has established a multipurpose mission and specifically seeks to:

 (a) promote high standards of professional psychology training and practice in psychology training clinics;

-(b) facilitate the exchange of information and resources among psychology training clinics that provide pre-doctoral practicum training in professional psychology; and
+(b) facilitate the exchange of information and resources among psychology training clinics that provide doctoral-level practicum training in professional psychology; and

 (c) interface with related professional groups and organizations to further the goals of APTC, including influencing the establishment of standards and guidelines on service delivery and training of future psychologists.